 The nearshore open water is one of the four strata to be surveyed as part of the in situ survey portion of aquatic plant mapping.
 Existing information will be reviewed with resource managers and used to guide transect layout for targeted sampling.
 Targeted transects will generally be chosen by managers at or near known aquatic invasive plant infestation areas because the sampling under this program can provide important information to help inform control efforts.
 In addition to transects for targeted sampling in the open-water nearshore stratum, transects will be established systematically every 3 km of shoreline.
-The combination of systematic and targeted transects means that in some cases intertransect distance may be less than 3 km.
-When a targeted transect lands between systematic transects, the distance from the targeted transect to the neighboring systematic transects shall be 3 km.
+The combination of systematic and targeted transect means that in some cases inter-transect distance may be less than 3 km.
+When a targeted transect lands between systematic transects, the distance from the targeted transect to the neighboring systematic transects shall be no more than 3 km.

 The open-water nearshore transects shall be placed perpendicular to shore so that plant occurrence can be evaluated across the depth gradient.
 This will help determine the habitat preferences of the invasive and native plant species within Lake Tahoe.
 Transects will span the width of the nearshore open water stratum where they are placed such that transect length will vary across the nearshore boundary.
 In some cases, shore-perpendicular transects may be implemented to increase information on plant bed composition.
 The start and end point of each transect will be recorded with the use of GNSS.
+The list of open-water nearshore monitoring transects shall include those listed in Table 2.
+An example of the resulting transect layout is provided for a section of the sampling frame in Figure 6.